According to the terms of fair use, the library will place on course reserves:

-NU Reprographics offers a services to NU faculty members for the preparation of coursepacks for sale to students.
+NU Reprographics offers services to NU faculty members for the preparation of coursepacks for sale to students.
 As part of this service, NU Reprographics routinely obtains the necessary permission to use copyrighted material in the coursepack.
 The cost of obtaining such permissions is pro-rated into the price of the coursepack when it is sold to students through the NU Bookstore.
-Faculty may submit a copy of the course-pack to the library to be placed on reserve.
+Faculty may submit a copy of the coursepack to the library to be placed on reserve as a personal copy.
 The library will not purchase course packs for reserve.

 Faculty members are encouraged to link to articles and book chapters in the library's subscribed and purchased e-resources.
 Linking to online resources is the best way to ensure copyright compliance.
 Learn how to find permanent links to our e-resources here.